caneara/varnish/docs/pages/optional.md

 A simple flag component, usually used to indicate that its associated component is not required to be filled in or completed by the user.

+> This is a sub-component and is not really intended for direct use as-is.
+If you're only intending to use Varnish's 'full' components e.g. a textbox or dropdown, then you can skip this section.
+However, if you want to augment Varnish with your own components, then you can make use of it if you wish.

 ## Features

 * Adjust the displayed text